Burnett Heads Boat Harbour re-development ready to set sail!

 “This is a considered, staged development and we want the community to share the journey with us,” Mr Harvey said.

-“As we move through the consent process for the land-based project we are launching an introductory expressions of interest campaign for the first 58 marina berths to be built in the second half of 2019 under an existing approval.
+“As we move through the consent process for the land-based project we are launching an introductory expressions of interest campaign for the first 58 marina berths to be built mid 2020 under an existing approval.
 Following consent for the land-based project we expect construction to commence immediately on the first of the commercial buildings.”

 Operations Manager Gary Milne said that environmental considerations have also played a big role throughout the planning process.